tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

 ## Finding the password ##

-  The lengthy analysis which we have been presented so far would be useless if it cannot help finding the  password making the program print `Yes!` :-).
+  The lengthy analysis which we have been presented so far would be useless if it cannot help finding the  good password (i.e. one making the program print `Yes!`).
 Fortunately, this is mostly immediate once the semantics of the program is reversed.

 ### Password checking scheme ###

   The final checking procedure just compares each `vshared[6][i+1]` (for `i = 0..5`) witch a specific constant.
 We can observe that `vshared[6][i+1]` is indeed calculated from `password[i]` under the following scheme:

   ![Password calculation diagram](images/password_diagram.svg)